-Max Biocare’s IronUp® provides an absorbable form of iron (Ferrochel®), with key support nutrients, assisting healthy red blood cell production and iron levels.
+Max Biocare’s IronUp® provides an absorbable form of iron, with key support nutrients, assisting healthy red blood cell production and iron levels.

-With a patented form of iron, clinically proven to improve iron status in pregnant women, IronUp® is gentle on the stomach for a low-constipation, low-nausea formulation.
-Containing folic acid, together with a unique, readily metabolized form of folate (folinic acid), IronUp® helps to maintain folates in the body, towards preventing neural tube defects when taken prior to conceiving.
+Containing folic acid, together with a readily metabolized form of folate (folinic acid), IronUp® helps to maintain folates in the body, towards supporting foetal neural tube development.
 IronUp® also contains vitamin C, plus vitamins B1, B2, B6 and B12, to assist iron absorption and help the body produce red blood cells and hemoglobin.